This topic gives you links to Oracle Cloud Infrastructure Networking components and typical scenarios for using a VCN.

 There are two ways to connect your on-premises network to Oracle Cloud Infrastructure:

-- VPN Connect: Offers multiple IPSec tunnels between your existing network's edge and your VCN, by way of a DRG that you create and attach to your VCN.
+- Site-to-Site VPN: Offers multiple IPSec tunnels between your existing network's edge and your VCN, by way of a DRG that you create and attach to your VCN.

 - Oracle Cloud Infrastructure FastConnect: Offers a private connection between your existing network's edge and Oracle Cloud Infrastructure.
 Traffic does not traverse the internet.
 Both private peering and public peering are supported.
 That means your on-premises hosts can access private IPv4 or IPv6 addresses in your VCN as well as regional public IPv4 or IPv6 addresses in Oracle Cloud Infrastructure (for example, Object Storage or public load balancers in your VCN).

 You can use one or both types of the preceding connections.
 If you use both, you can use them simultaneously, or in a redundant configuration.
 These connections come to your VCN by way of a single DRG that you create and attach to your VCN.
 Without that DRG attachment and a route rule for the DRG, traffic does not flow between your VCN and on-premises network.
 At any time, you can detach the DRG from your VCN but maintain all the remaining components that form the rest of the connection.
 You could then reattach the DRG again, or attach it to another VCN.

 Access to Another VCN

 You can connect your VCN to another VCN over a private connection that doesn't require the traffic to traverse the internet.
 In general, this type of connection is referred to as VCN peering.
 Each VCN must have specific components to enable peering.
 The VCNs must also have specific IAM policies, route rules, and security rules that permit the connection to be made and the wanted network traffic to flow over the connection.
 For more information, see Access to Other VCNs: Peering.